-Essiac tea is a herbal tea that is best-known for its potential ability to kill cancer cells.
-It has become extremely popular among enthusiasts of natural health practices.
-Essiac tea derives its name from Renee Caisse (Essiac is Caisse spelled backward), a Canadian nurse who discovered a natural healing formula, which she had used to heal herself and others.
+Essiac tea is a herbal tea that is touted for its ability to kill cancer cells.
+It has become trendy among enthusiasts of natural health practices.
+Essiac tea derives its name from Renee Caisse (Essiac is Caisse spelled in reverse), a Canadian nurse who discovered a natural healing formula that she used to heal herself and others.

 What Does Essiac Tea Taste Like?

-Essiac tea is known for its rather strong, distinctive taste.
-While some people are able to get used to the taste after a few days or weeks, other find the taste makes the tea difficult to stomach.
+Essiac tea is known for its relatively robust and distinctive taste.
+While some people can adapt to the taste after a few days or weeks, others find the taste makes the tea difficult to stomach.
 The tea is distinctly grassy and earthy in taste.
-For this reason, lots of people like to sweeten the tea or mask the flavor in some other way.
+For this reason, many choose to sweeten the tea or mask the flavor with the addition of other ingredients like:

 - Orange Juice

 - Apple juice